-Research at School of Study E
+Research at School of EIM

 Research from the fields of electrical engineering, computer science and mathematics is united across institutes in the research topics of energy technology, cyber-physical systems, data science, medical technology and modeling, simulation & optimization.